“The government must follow the Constitution.”

 - “Depending on will or discretion; not governed by any fixed rules; as, an arbitrary decision; an arbitrary punishment.”

 - “Despotic; absolute in power; having no external control; as, an arbitrary prince or government.”

 OK, both of these definitions are essential to understanding how arbitrary law fits into this puzzle of theory, the Constitution, and the U.S. government that I’ve been building.
 Pay attention to the language here (this is the 1828 dictionary definition).
 For something to be arbitrary it must depend exclusively on the will or the discretion of someone; meaning, it is not tied to, or held accountable by any external rules or restrictions.
 It’s arbitrary.
 It comes from nothing.

 As an example, the English King possessed arbitrary power, meaning that his power was not confined by an external source of law because he was the law.
-This means that if he one day decided that all women over the age of 50 were no longer a use for society and therefore must be eliminated, well then, that was the law.
+This means that if he one day decided that all women over the age of 50 were no longer a use for society and therefore must be eliminated, they would be eliminated and no one could argue otherwise.
 His actions are up to his will or discretion.
 He is not confined by any external law.

 Which is why it should be no surprise that arbitrary is also synonymous with despotism.
 Despotism is, of course, equivalent to a dictatorship.
 And what makes a dictatorship?
 What is the source of absolute power?